MetaHX/Model-based-Optimization/README.md

 # Bibliography

-> Optimization-ML, See for more detail notes on [Reading_Notes](./Reading_Notes.md)
+> Model-based Optimization, see for more detail notes on [Reading_Notes](./Reading_Notes.md)

-Contributed by Xi Lin and Zhiyuan Yang.
+Contributed by Genghui Li, Fei Liu and Liang Zhao.